 The Priority front hub dynamo produces electricity as you ride, which is then used to power front and rear lights.
-You’ll be visible from all sides, at all times, without having to worry about replacing or recharging any batteries.
+So, you’ll be visible from all sides, at all times, without having to worry about replacing or recharging any batteries.

 The dynamo hub also has USB charging capabilities, which means you can keep all of your devices (such as a smartphone or cycling computer) charged at all times.

-The 500-lumen headlight is sufficiently bright to help you see and be seen, so you can ride Priority 600 day or night.
+The 500-lumen headlight is sufficiently bright to help you see.
+Plus it makes you visible, so you can ride Priority 600 day or night.

 Priority does not share a detailed geometry chart for the “600”, but it’s easy to see that this bike prioritizes comfort over speed.